-The Dixie Schoolhouse in San Rafael is the oldest one-room schools in Marin County.
+The Miller Creek Schoolhouse in San Rafael, CA is the oldest one-room schools in Marin County.
 The single story school is a simple adaptation of the Italianate architectural style popular in the earliest San Francisco Victorians.
 Our roof restoration team replaced the hip roof.

 After Wedge Roofing completed the roof on this stunning Queen Ann Victorian, the owner wrote, “I appreciate the fact that the Wedge Roofing crew took the time and extra precaution necessary to protect my 126 year-old Heritage Home.”